xenaritu/Personalisation/README.md

 * links.csv: Contains the imdb Id and tmdb ID corresponding to the movieId
 * movies.csv: Contains the title, year of release, genre corresponding to the movieID
 * tags.csv: Contains the tags created by the users corresponding to the movie ID
-* ratings.csv: Contains the ratings created by the users corresponding to the movie ID The ratings distribution follows a long tail graph as can be seen below:
+* ratings.csv: Contains the ratings created by the users corresponding to the movie ID.
+The ratings distribution follows a long tail graph as can be seen below:

 ![Long tail graph](long_tail_graph.png)